 In this case the direction in the spacecraft body axis defined in right ascension and declination (0.0, 90.0) is to be computed perpendicular (projAngle=90.0) with the pNormal defined inertial direction (0.5 0.8661, 0.0).

-The attitude section may leave the rotation around the boresigh undefined
+The attitude section may leave the rotation around the boresight undefined.

 This is the simple case as it is not necessary to provide any additional information for the pointing request; this leaves the phase angle undefined and the pointing is completed just by aligning the boresight with the selected external direction.